 This CPD course supports the creative, professional and impactful delivery of the new post-primary Politics and Society Curriculum.
-The course is delivered through two separate (introductory and advanced), two-day workshops, and is specifically tailored to meet the needs of teachers engaging with students and coursework.
-These workshops will equip teachers with specific skills to build the capacity of students in Politics and Society through effectively engaging with key concepts, establishing connections across the four strands of study and relating this to contemporary politics and society.
+The course is delivered through a two-day workshop, and is specifically tailored to meet the needs of teachers engaging with students and coursework.
+The workshop will equip teachers with specific skills to build the capacity of students in Politics and Society through effectively engaging with key concepts, establishing connections across the four strands of study and relating this to contemporary politics and society.

 This course provides teachers with stimulating and innovative ways to approach the curriculum and is an opportunity to develop and build on a range of teaching skills, such as connecting key thinkers on the course, data analysis and linking theory to practice.
 Workshop participants will be provided with classroom resources and supports for examination and assessments.